 At the same time, it allows for a transition of land to the new preferred planning outcomes.

-    Referring to the previous example, if existing use rights were not in place the, factory owner would have been forced to close the factory, and may have had great difficulty selling the property, with potentially negative financial impacts.
+If existing use rights were not in place the, factory owner would have been forced to close the factory, and may have had great difficulty selling the property, with potentially negative financial impacts.

-    With this in mind, there is also the possibility that they would have invoked a serious legal opposition to the rezoning, delaying the transition to the new zoning.
+There is also the possibility that they would have invoked a serious legal opposition to the rezoning, delaying the transition to the new zoning.

 So the presence of existing use rights in this situation benefits both parties.

 How do I know if my property has existing use rights?